Sorades/CLAT/README.md

 ### Preprocess
 Refer to `src/preprocess` for the implementation for image preprocessing.

+_**!!Please note** that the lesion label simply indicates the presence or absence of the corresponding lesion.
+In our experiments, lesion labels for DDR and FGADR are determined by the existence of a mask._

 ### Training and Testing

 Modify the settings in `./configs/default.yaml`,  and then run the commands below to train and test the model: